harirakul/chemlib/docs/source/reactions.rst

-Chemical Compounds
+Chemical Reactions
 ========================================

-Making a Compound
+Making a Reaction
 -----------------